 Landlords are typically required by state law to provide clean, running water at normal temperatures at normal times.
-Water pressure is usually governed by state and local laws.
+State and local laws usually govern water pressure.

 Fault of the Utility Company